 This Tortellini Al Forno, a copycat Olive Garden recipe, has pillowy cheese filled tortellini in a rich parmesan cream sauce with crumbled bacon and chives.

 I loved the Tortellini Al Forno dish at Olive Garden.
 It was on their small plates menu, which made it an appetizer-sized dish.
 However, last time I went there it was not on the menu!
 The horror!
 LOL!
+That’s when I knew I had to make this tortellini recipe!

 We love that dish, and since Olive Garden didn’t have it on their menu, it was time for me to make my own version of it so we can enjoy Tortellini Al Forno at home.